Thirlan/ThirlanStellarisMPBalance/patch_notes.md

 ## Standard Civics

 ### Nerfs
- * Fanatical Purifier: 15% ship fire rate from 33%
+ * Fanatic Purifiers: +25% market fee
  * Meritocracy: Specialist pop resource output +5% from +10%
  * Parliamentary System: +30% unity from factions from +40%
  * Citizen Service: +10% Naval capacity from +15%
  * Sovereign Guardian: -40% to empire size from pops from -50%
- * Barbaric Despoiler: +10% Market Fee
+ * Barbaric Despoiler: +25% market fee
  * Catalytic Converter: reduce alloy production by -0.5 and councilor position now gives +1% bonus to alloy production from +2%

 ### Boosts